q2L3ntk/APIStudents-kt/README.md

     "email": "email",
 }
 ```
+## Security
+Since version 0.2.1, only certain authorized users can manipulate student data.
+Regular users can only view student information.
+The application is protected from csrf and other attacks.
 ## PostgreSQL
 Using database allows you to store data outside of the application's running time.
 Database connection described in application.yml: